AnyLog-co/documentation/examples/Connecting Nodes.md

 Messages transferred to the TCP or REST listeners can be of the following:
 * A query to retrieve data
 * An AnyLog command to retrieve a state in a node.
-For example, to retrieve disk space availability or find how much data was ingested in the last hour.
+For example, to retrieve disk space availability or to find how much data was ingested in the last hour.
 * An AnyLog command to enable a process.
-For example, to enable a process that will monitor data values received from a sensor.
+For example, to enable a process that monitors data values received from a sensor.
-* An AnyLog command that will retrieve or update policies on the shared metadata layer.
-For example, to retrieve the list of participating nodes that manage the sensor data.
+* An AnyLog command that retrieves or updates policies on the shared metadata layer.
+For example, a command retrieving the list of participating nodes that manage a sensor data.

 The Messaging listener is enabled such that data can be published on an AnyLog Node like an MQTT broker (and assigned to a topic).